Profitbase/Episode-Docs/articles/invision/trainingcase/invisiontrainingcase2.md

 > See also [Table Videos](../videos/tables.md) and [step by step documentation](../docs/tables/howto.md).
 <br/>

-1. Right-click chosen folder in Solution Explorer to add a new item, choose a Table:
+1. Right-click the selected folder in the Solution Explorer to add a new item, choose a Table:

 ![pic](https://profitbasedocs.blob.core.windows.net/images/MovManiaTab%20(1).png)